RickStrahl/MarkdownMonster/TipOfTheDay.md

 https://markdownmonster.west-wind.com/docs/_4x313dneu.htm

+## Open Markdown Files from Preview HTML Links
+Did you know that in Markdown Monster you can click on Markdown links in the Previewer to open related Markdown documents in the Editor?
+MM  intercepts relative or local file Markdown links and opens the appropriate Markdown document in the editor.

 ## Edit Images
 Did you know you can bring up your favorite image editor directly from your Markdown Document in Markdown Monster?